damonyoungcc/english-interview/mock1.md

 - **Unit testing:** Mainly using **`Jest`** to test components and functions
 - **Integration testing:**
-Use **`React Testing Library`** To test how different parts of the app work together to simulate user actions like clicks, trigger API calls, and check if the UI updates properly
+Use **`React Testing Library`** To test different parts can work together properly.
+For example: to simulate user actions like clicks, trigger API calls, and check if the UI updates properly
 - **Performance testing:** Usually use **`Chrome DevTools`** to check load speed and render time

 We’re required to test shared components and utilities, to make sure they’re stable.